Inyo County Local Transportation Commission

 On December 11, 2018 the Inyo County Board of Supervisors held a public hearing and approved a Report to the Legislature, as required, on the status of the Adventure Trails Combined Use Program.
 The Final Status Report was submitted on December 20, 2018.
 The authorization of the program will sunset on January 1, 2025 unless the Legislature extends the program, or passes permanent legislation.

-Assembly Bill 628 and then Senate Bill 1345 made revisions to the California Vehicle Code establishing a pilot project allowing Inyo County to designate specific County highways (streets and roads) as combined-use routes.
+Assembly Bill 628, Senate Bill 1345, and Senate Bill 402 made revisions to the California Vehicle Code establishing a pilot project allowing Inyo County to designate specific County highways (streets and roads) as combined-use routes.
 The future designation of combined use routes would allow the use of County streets and roads by Off-Highway Vehicle (OHV).
 On May 8, 2012, the Board of Supervisors adopted implementing procedures for the designation of combined-use routes.
-Follow the link to view a list of County maintained roads and the combined-use application.

-Assembly Bill 628 and then Senate Bill 1345 authorizes the County of Inyo to establish a pilot project to designate combined-use highways on unincorporated county roads for no more than 10 miles.
+Assembly Bill 628, Senate Bill 1345, and SB 402 authorize the County of Inyo to establish a pilot project to designate combined-use highways on unincorporated county roads for no more than 10 miles.
 The combined-use highways can be used to link existing off-highway motor vehicle trails and trailheads on federal Bureau of Land Management (BLM) or United States Forest Service lands in order to provide a unified linkage of trail systems for off-highway motor vehicles.
 Other goals for the project are to preserve traffic safety, improve natural resource protection, reduce off-highway vehicle trespass on private land, and minimize impacts on county residents.
-The provisions of SB 1345 sunset January 1, 2025.
-The County is required to submit a report for SB 1345 to the Califoria Legislature before January 1, 2019, January 1, 2022, and January 1, 2024.
+The provisions of SB 402 sunset January 1, 2025.
+The County is required to submit a report for SB 402 to the Califoria Legislature before January 1, 2019, January 1, 2022, and January 1, 2024.

 OHV users on all combined-use routes must: